zk-SNARKs -Vital for Digital Privacy?

 by ImmuneBytes

-Surely, Blockchain companies have made it their goal to increase transparency but with that comes its limitations and zk-SNARKs is helping with just that.
-It is allowing companies to build smarter automated systems that can substantiate facts without having to reveal the data behind them.
+Surely, Blockchain companies have made it their goal to increase transparency, but with that comes its limitations, and zk-SNARKs is helping in overcoming just that.

-What is so special in Zk-Snarks?
+What is So Special In Zk-Snarks?

-Would a company want to reveal how much it charges its clients?
-Of course, not.
-ZCash, a privacy-protecting digital currency, using zero-knowledge proofs is helping with exactly that.
-Instead of making all the information public, users can choose to pay with “zerocoins”, protecting the identity of the payer, the recipient, and the amount.
+ZCash, a privacy-protecting digital currency using zero-knowledge proofs, is helping with exactly that.
+Instead of making all the information public, paying with zerocoins can protect the identity of the payer, the recipient, and the details about the amount involved in the transactions.

 Technical Analysis